Operators Scope

 By default, operator-sdk init scaffolds a cluster-scoped operator.
 This document details conversion of default operator projects to namespaced-scoped operators.
 Before proceeding, be aware that your operator may be better suited as cluster-scoped.
 For example, the cert-manager operator is often deployed with cluster-scoped permissions and watches so that it can manage and issue certificates for an entire cluster.

-IMPORTANT: When a Manager instance is created in the main.go file, the Namespaces are set via Manager Options as described below.
+IMPORTANT: When a Manager instance is created in the main.go file, the Namespaces are set via Cache Config as described below.
 These Namespaces should be watched and cached for the Client which is provided by the Manager.
 Only clients provided by cluster-scoped Managers are able to manage cluster-scoped CRD’s.
 For further information see: CRD scope doc.

 Manager watching options